pac4j/pac4j/documentation/docs/authenticators/ldap.md

 </dependency>
 ```

-## 2) `LdapAuthenticator`
+## 2) `LdapProfileService`

-The [`LdapAuthenticator`](https://github.com/pac4j/pac4j/blob/master/pac4j-ldap/src/main/java/org/pac4j/ldap/credentials/authenticator/LdapAuthenticator.java) must be used for LDAP authentication.
+The [`LdapProfileService`](https://github.com/pac4j/pac4j/blob/master/pac4j-ldap/src/main/java/org/pac4j/ldap/profile/service/LdapProfileService.java) supersedes the deprecated `LdapAuthenticator` to:

-It can be defined for HTTP clients which deal with `UsernamePasswordCredentials`.
+- validate a username/password on a LDAP (it can be defined for HTTP clients which deal with `UsernamePasswordCredentials`)

-It is based on the great [Ldpative](http://www.ldaptive.org/) library and built from a `org.ldaptive.auth.Authenticator`.
+- create, update or delete a user in the LDAP.

-You can define the returned attributes from the LDAP via the `attributes` parameter in the constructor: `LdapAuthenticator(Authenticator ldaptiveAuthenticator, String attributes)` or in the setter: `setAttributes(String attributes)` of the `LdapAuthenticator`.
-The `attributes` parameter is a list of attributes names separated by commas like `cn,sn`.
+It works with a [`LdapProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-ldap/src/main/java/org/pac4j/ldap/profile/LdapProfile.java).

-After a successful credentials validation, it "returns" a [`LdapProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-ldap/src/main/java/org/pac4j/ldap/profile/LdapProfile.java).
+It is based on the great [Ldpative](http://www.ldaptive.org/) library and built from a `org.ldaptive.ConnectionFactory` and a `org.ldaptive.auth.Authenticator`.

 **Example**: